idobento/8-week-challenge-SQL-/README.md

 Hey,
-Here are my solution for the 8weekchallenge, written by from https://8weeksqlchallenge.com/ Notice that I used MS-SQL in these exerecises.
+Here are my solved SQL queries for the 8 week challenge's exercise, you can find the questions here: https://8weeksqlchallenge.com/.
-גג
+Notice I used MS-SQL.